James A. Kahl

 - Represents clients before federal and state campaign finance, lobbying and ethics regulators in regard to agency audits, investigations, advisory opinion requests, and other regulatory matters.

-The entirety of Jim’s legal career has involved representing clients before or serving in senior legal positions in U.S. government agencies.
-From 2002 to 2007, Jim served as Deputy General Counsel of the Federal Election Commission.
+The entirety of his legal career has involved representing clients before or serving in senior legal positions in U.S. government agencies.
+From 2002 to 2007, Mr. Kahl served as Deputy General Counsel of the Federal Election Commission.
 There he helped lead the 130-person Office of General Counsel in conducting investigations of potential violations of campaign finance laws, and advising the FEC in connection with rulemakings, advisory opinions, and audits of political committees.

-Prior to that, Jim was a partner in the Washington, D.C. office of Hopkins & Sutter, served as the principal deputy to the General Counsel at the Small Business Administration, and was the number two-ranking official at the U.S. Office of Special Counsel – the agency that enforces whistleblower protection laws and the Hatch Act across the federal government.
-On a daily basis, Fortune 100 companies, major trade and professional organizations, and other entities and individuals engaged in political activities turn to Jim Kahl for practical and cost-effective political law compliance advice and solutions.
-Jim is a frequent speaker and author on political law issues.
-He also filed a brief in the U.S. Supreme Court in support of the prevailing party in the landmark case Citizens United v.
+Prior to that, Mr. Kahl was a partner in the Washington, D.C. office of Hopkins & Sutter, served as the principal deputy to the General Counsel at the Small Business Administration, and was the number two-ranking official at the U.S. Office of Special Counsel – the agency that enforces whistleblower protection laws and the Hatch Act across the federal government.
+On a daily basis, Fortune 100 companies, major trade and professional organizations, and other entities and individuals engaged in political activities turn to Mr. Kahl for practical and cost-effective political law compliance advice and solutions.
+He is a frequent speaker and author on political law issues.
+Mr. Kahl also filed a brief in the U.S. Supreme Court in support of the prevailing party in the landmark case Citizens United v.
 Federal Election Commission.

 Memberships & Activities